 Intermittent Fasting Mistake #2: Under-eating

 Reducing calories is an effective way to lose weight, yet it can cause unwanted results when you combine it with intermittent fasting.
 This leads to under eating during your 8-hour window, and if you under-eat and fast, your body might cue in starvation mode, holding onto body fat and actually trying to get rid of muscle.
 Yikes!
-Talk about the opposite affect you’re going for, eh?
+Talk about the opposite effect you’re going for, eh?

 In short, when you don’t eat enough you’re going to gain weight.
 Fasting is going to go against your innate physical cues (like hunger or fullness) so it’s important to understand how much (and of what) you need to eat during your eating window.
 The best way to do this?
 Having a nutrition coach, like the ones over at The Swole Kitchen, help you out and design a plan that custom fits your wants and needs when it comes to your intermittent fasting and body goals.